YanKlInnomme/FoundryVTT-dungeonworld-fr/README.md

  * The Dungeon World system from Asacolips
  * The Babele module (essential for translation)
  * The Lib-wrapper module (Required by Babele)

+## Version 2.1.1
+   * Minor correction of the archive

 ## Version 2.1.0
  * Update following the switch to version 12 of the Dungeon World system from Asacolips